noahbenson/jekyll-now/_posts/2018-01-07-Cortical-Magnification.md

 title: Cortical Magnification
 ---

+An analysis of cortical magnification data across 8 subjects.

 ## Introduction

 In this post, I explore the concept of cortical magnification using a custom dataset from the